rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 ```
 ## R Markdown
+# About
+# Getting Started
+# How to Contriubte
+# License
+# Funding and Acknowledgments
+# Recommended Citation

 # Stream Monitoring Habitat Data Exchange Specifications
 Data exchange specifications are a set of guidelines and rules for using and combining information.
 Rigorous data exchange specifications support reuse, promote interoperability, and reduce data integration costs (Morris and Frechette 2008, Hamm 2019).